A Day in Niagara

 There’s a reason why, more than 150 years after the precedent was set, tightrope walker Nik Wallenda took up the gauntlet thrown down by The Great Blondin, who was the first to walk across Niagara Falls on a tightrope in 1859.
 Like the dreamers before him, Wallenda was compelled by the iconic majesty of the Falls, tackling it successfully in 2012 in a feat followed by millions around the globe.
 Over the years, the attractions have been spiffed up for new generations, just as the profile of Niagara’s nearby wine region has grown, but ultimately, its appeal is timeless.
 A sampler plate of the finest attractions is best enjoyed via rental car; here’s how to split up your day and night.

 There are plenty of ways to “do” Niagara Falls.
-The oldest and most traditional is to don a blue rain slicker and board the Maid of the Mist, the iconic boat that has been traversing the Niagara River since 1846.
+The oldest and most traditional is to don a slicker and board Hornblower Niagara Cruises.
 Another option is to book a seat on the Whirlpool Jet Boat, which offers white-knuckle jet-boat tours of the Niagara River’s Class V rapids.
 It operates between mid-June and early September and offers a choice of Wet Jet and Jet Dome rides; choose depending on whether or not you packed a change of clothes.

 For a multi-sensory thrill, try the new Niagara’s Fury: The Creation of the Falls.
 Feel the full wrath of Mother Nature as you stand on a platform that tilts and shakes while the temperature dips.
 You’ll experience 10,000 years in about 15 minutes of sensory overload!
 Or stand in the mist, right at the brink of the Horseshoe Falls, with Journey Behind The Falls.